Saturday, December 27, 2008

 "Great!", said one bloke, then hauled off and punched me in the face.
 I shook my head and said, "Good shot mate!
 Now it's my turn!"

 I cracked him in the head with a big right hand and arse over head he went, but next minute found me on the floor with his two mates on top of me!
 All I remember was rolling around on the barroom floor, under the round tables.
 There were punches flying everywhere and most of 'em were aimed at me!
-Out of the corner of my eye, I saw John Lodge crawling away under the tables, out of harm.
+Out of the corner of my eye, I saw John Lodge crawling away under the tables, out of harms way.

 "Hey!
 Where are you sneaking off to, Johnny?", I called.